-This is the AWS Global Accelerator API Reference .
-This guide is for developers who need detailed information about AWS Global Accelerator API actions, data types, and errors.
-For more information about Global Accelerator features, see the AWS Global Accelerator Developer Guide .
+This is the Global Accelerator API Reference .
+This guide is for developers who need detailed information about Global Accelerator API actions, data types, and errors.
+For more information about Global Accelerator features, see the Global Accelerator Developer Guide .

-Global Accelerator uses the AWS global network to route traffic to the optimal regional endpoint based on health, client location, and policies that you configure.
-The service reacts instantly to changes in health or configuration to ensure that internet traffic from clients is directed to only healthy endpoints.
+For standard accelerators, Global Accelerator uses the Amazon Web Services global network to route traffic to the optimal regional endpoint based on health, client location, and policies that you configure.
+The service reacts instantly to changes in health or configuration to ensure that internet traffic from clients is always directed to healthy endpoints.

 For more information about understanding and using Global Accelerator, see the Global Accelerator Developer Guide .